zbtolon/get-support/index.md

 ## Premium support
 {: #premium-support}

 Premium support is for mission-critical environments that have a strategic dependence on {{site.data.keyword.Bluemix_notm}}.
+The following extra support is provided for Premium customers:
+  * Priority handling of tickets
+  * A designated Technical Accounts Manager to help accelerate time to value
+  * Access to experts for specialized technical consultations and assistance
+  * Quarterly business reviews
-Premium support customers get priority ticket handling, a designated Technical Accounts Manager to help accelerate time to value, access to experts for specialized technical discussions and assistance, quarterly business reviews, and an invitation to *Cloud Insights* which is a forum for connecting with IBM technical experts.
+  * An invitation to *Cloud Insights*, the forum for connecting with IBM technical experts

 ## Advanced support